 1. With the computer assembly on a clean, scratch-proof surface, locate the Bluetooth board and holder.
+Note that the Bluetooth holder stays with the drive and is included with a replacement optical drive.

 2. Tilt up the Bluetooth board from the upper right corner of the optical drive.